openethereum/openethereum.github.io/Secret-Store.md

 path = "db.kovan_ss1/secretstore"
 ```

 Here, path is a path for the internal storage of this KeyServer data.
 KeyServer will use TCP `port` on `interface` for its internal communications with other key servers.
-TCP `http_port` on `http_interface` will be used for listening and answering to secret generation and retrieval requests, described above.
+TCP `http_port` on `http_interface` will be used for listening and answering to secret generation and retrieval requests, described below.

 ### 3: Run the Key Servers
 target/release/parity` has been built on step 1.
 Copy this file to the folder with configuration file and run it: